 What are the costs and what does it include?

-Available payment methods: iDeal or Creditcard (on mobile via a QR code), or cash.
+Available payment methods: iDeal or Creditcard (via bank transfer or payment link).

 Any referrals, prescriptions, and point-of-care testing (urine strips, CRP, glucose) are included.